National Cathedral of Ghana: Parliamentary and public complaints

-From 2021 onwards, opposition politicians and civil society figures raised concerns about transparency, the use of public funds, procurement irregularities and the prioritisation of the cathedral in a period of economic strain.
+From 2021 onwards, opposition politicians and civil society figures raised concerns about transparency, the use of public funds, procurement irregularities and the prioritization of the cathedral in a period of economic strain.
 In January 2023 Member of Parliament Samuel Okudzeto Ablakwa petitioned the Commission on Human Rights and Administrative Justice (CHRAJ) alleging irregularities, including an alleged GH¢2.6 million transfer to a company he said was linked to a project official and other governance issues; CHRAJ confirmed receipt of the petition and investigated the matter.

 CHRAJ findings and recommendations

 In November 2024 CHRAJ issued a report on the matter and recommended a forensic audit and consideration of prosecution in relation to the Board of Trustees after finding potential breaches of procurement and governance rules linked to the Ribade contract.

 CHRAJ’s public statements specifically noted concerns about the award of certain contracts and administrative practices, and urged further forensic review by the Auditor-General and prosecutorial authorities if wrongdoing were confirmed.